joshnishikawa/MIDIcontroller/README.md

 ___

 ### VERSION LOG:
+v2.5.3
+- 'MIDIswitch' now preferred over 'MIDIbutton' ( 'MIDIbutton' still works ).
+- Added a send(FORCE) function to allow event-based sending of current CC value.
+    This works for MIDIswitch, MIDIpot, MIDIenc and MIDItouch.
+This allows 'bulk send' to be implemented.
+WARNING!
+In the main loop, just use send()

+- MIDIswitch default of MOMENTARY works now. use MIDIswitch(pin, CC)

 v2.4.3
 - Fixed the PER_DETENT bug (again).
 - Made PER_DETENT the default since it works cleaner and is probably more useful